 Isolation is a serious issue that has far-reaching impacts on health and wellbeing.

-It is an all too common experience for New Zealanders who live in a hearing world with hearing loss, and will be exacerbated by going back into COVID-19 restrictions due to the second wave.
+It is an all too common experience for New Zealanders who live in a hearing world with hearing loss, and has been exacerbated by COVID-19 restrictions.

 The good news is you can help.
 We are sending out care packages to help the most vulnerable members of our community.

 Together, we can tackle 'the epidemic of isolation' faced by the Deaf and hard of hearing.
 Now is the time to reach out and say I'm hear for you.

 “I 100% rely on seeing a person’s face and lips…with everyone wearing masks, it’s almost impossible for me to be able to fill the gaps in conversations.”- Kirsty

 “I depend mostly on having my hearing dog, plus lip reading.
 No allowance is made for people like me.
 Just trying to contact someone is nearly Impossible.” - Caroline

 Isolation has far-reaching impacts on wellbeing.